Exact Phase Transitions for Stochastic Block Models and Reconstruction on Trees: Introduction

 \end{cor} We indeed show in Section \ref{s:coupling} that \eqref{eq:SBM.defn} and \eqref{eq:SBM.2.point.defn} are equivalent.

-It was shown in \cite{AbbeSandon:18} that whenever $d\la^2\geq 1$, there exists a polynomial time algorithm to detect communities, thus Theorem \ref{thm:SBM} and the result of \cite{AbbeSandon:18} altogether imply that there exists \textit{no} statistical-computational gap in the block model with $3$ or $4$ communities whose degree is a large enough constant.
+It was shown in \cite{AbbeSandon:18} that whenever $d\la^2>1$, there exists a polynomial time algorithm to detect communities, thus Theorem \ref{thm:SBM} and the result of \cite{AbbeSandon:18} altogether imply that there exists \textit{no} statistical-computational gap in the block model with $3$ or $4$ communities whose degree is a large enough constant.

-The seminal work \cite{CKPZ:18} used the so-called ``quiet planting'' method to show that in the \textit{anti-ferromagnetic regime} $\la <0$, i.e. $a<b$, there exists the so-called the \textit{condensation} threshold $d_{\textnormal{cond}}(q,\la)$ from physics \cite{MezardMontanari:09}, such that the detection is impossible if $d<d_{\textnormal{cond}}(q,\la)$ while there exists an (not necessarily efficient) algorithm that detects the communities if $d>d_{\textnormal{cond}}(q,\la)$.
+The seminal work \cite{CKPZ:18} used the so-called ``quiet planting'' method to show that in the \textit{anti-ferromagnetic regime} $\la <0$, i.e. $a<b$, there exists the so-called \textit{condensation} threshold $d_{\textnormal{cond}}(q,\la)$ from physics \cite{MezardMontanari:09}, such that detection is impossible if $d<d_{\textnormal{cond}}(q,\la)$ while there exists an (not necessarily efficient) algorithm that detects the communities if $d>d_{\textnormal{cond}}(q,\la)$.
 The work \cite{CKPZ:18} deals with a variety of models beyond the block model, and verifies much of the conjecture from physics \cite{KMRSZ:07}.
-However, it is far from clear to check that whether $d_{\textnormal{cond}}(q,\la)$ which is expressed in terms of an infinite dimensional stochastic optimization matches or doesn't match the Kesten-Stigum bound.
+However, it is far from clear whether to check if $d_{\textnormal{cond}}(q,\la)$, which is expressed in terms of an infinite dimensional stochastic optimization, matches the Kesten-Stigum bound or not.

 More importantly, the method of \cite{CKPZ:18} falls short in the \textit{ferromagnetic regime} $\la>0$.
-Indeed, the recent work \cite{DominiguezMourrat22} conjectured that even when $q=2$, the case $\la >0$ the formula for the asymptotic mutual information has a completely different form than in the case $\la<0$.
+Indeed, the recent work \cite{DominiguezMourrat22} conjectured that even when $q=2$, the formula for the asymptotic mutual information in the case $\la>0$ has a completely different form than in the case $\la<0$.
 Our results show that the information theoretic threshold equals the Kesten-Stigum bound regardless of $\la>0$ or $\la<0$ when $q\in \{3,4\}$ and $d$ large enough.